IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 The Custom Option has the following fields:

-* Custom Option Code: The code number for the Custom Option, which can be one of the following decimal numbers:
+* Custom Option Type: The type code number for the Custom Option, which can be one of the following decimal numbers:

   {: indent='8'}
   2988:
-  : This option code
+  : This option type code
     identifies a Custom Option containing a UTF-8 string in the Custom Data portion.
 The string is not zero-terminated.
       This Custom Option can be safely copied to a new file if